SCantergiani/Google-Data-Analytics-Certificate/README.md

 <br/>

-# Introduction:
+# Introduction
 The Cyclistic case study  is a capstone project for Google Data Analytics Professional Course that will go through each step of the Data Analysis Process.
 Which are; ask, prepare, process, analyze, share and act.
-More details of the case study can be found [here](https://drive.google.com/file/d/1OviIa6kTO48-rZu8fvniFVScWMq2KSES/view?usp=sharing).

-## Deliverables:
+## Deliverables
 1. A clear statement of the business task.
 2. A description of all data sources used.
 3. Documentation of any cleaning or manipulation of data.